mwasif7/mwasif7/README.md

 - 👋 Hi, I’m Mohammad Wasif
-- 👀 I’m interested in Learning new tech stuffs
+- 👀 I've got an insatiable curiosity for learning the latest in tech.
-- 🌱 I’m currently learning .Net Core, prior experience on various microsoft technologies like ASP.NET MVC, SQL Server
+- 🌱 I thrive on embracing new challenges using C#, TypeScript, and Python.
-- 💞️ I’m looking to collaborate on .Net Core related works
+- 💞️ I’m looking to collaborate on Web Projects, ML.
-- 📫 You can reach out to me on: mohammadwasif7@yahoo.com Adding test line
+- 📫 Drop me a line at mohammadwasif7@yahoo.com and let's dive into the exciting world of tech together!